yrismo/JGPFpage/documentation.md

 ## Element 5 Documentation

 Element 5 features multiple scenes that can be swapped between using buttons implemented through GUI.
-For my fifth element, each scene has the same foundation: a ground plane with a sphere floating just above.
-Although each scene features a different shape that appears at different points around the sphere to further emphasise that each scene is indeed different.
+For my fifth element, I reused previous elements as a foundation for the scenes, modifying the positions and texures of the shapes that they were made of.

 * Scene 1: Depicts a cube floating above the sphere
 * Scene 2: Depicts a cylinder floating just diagonal to the side of the sphere, the cylinder is textured.
 * Scene 3: Depicts a donut floating diagonally and above the sphere, the donut is textured.
-* Scene 4: Depicts a tube sitting to the side of the sphere.
-The tube is tilted at almost 45 degrees, the tube is textured.

 Prior to being built using "npm run element05build", the fifth element sat in a folder named "element05", which was made up of two folders: assets and src.
 The assets folder contains the image that is applied like a texture to the shapes surrounding the sphere in the scenes, and the src folder contained all the typescript files for all the scenes and the GUI.